metju312/knowledge-base/FRONTEND.md

 * [YAGNI - You Aren't Gonna Need It](https://devcode.pl/dry-kiss-yagni/#You_Arent_Gonna_Need_It/)
   * Don't write code that you aren't use
 * [KISS - Keep It Simple Stupid](https://devcode.pl/dry-kiss-yagni/#Keep_It_Simple_Stupid)
+* `TDA` - Tell Don't Ask - change state not ask in what state it is
+* `CUPID`
+  * `Composable` - Możliwość składania, "plays well with others"
+  * `Unix` - does one thing well
+  * `Predictable` - does what you expect
+  * `Idiomatic` - feels natural
+  * `Domain-based` - the solution domain models the problem domain in language and structure.
+The code should be compatible with its domain, using the problem domain’s language
+* `GRASP` - TODO
 * `TDD` - Test Driven Development - tests first, write code only to green tests, then refactor tests and code, then repeat
 * `DDD`
   * koncentruje się na głębokim zrozumieniu specyfiki działalności